-The importance of a summons should be not be underestimated.
-It is the court summons and how it is served that is responsible for the commencement of all lawsuits in Ocala and everywhere else in the nation.
-Attorneys who have a summons issued by a court depend upon private process servers to properly execute the delivery and service of the summons.
-Service of a summons is what establishes jurisdiction of the court over the defendant and or respondent.
+The importance of a legal documents should never be underestimated, specially a court summons or citation.
+How it is served is responsible for the commencement of all lawsuits in Ocala and everywhere else in the nation.
+Attorneys who have a summons or citation issued by a court depend upon private process servers to properly execute the delivery and service of the summons or citation.
+Service of a summons or citation is what establishes jurisdiction of the court over the defendant and or respondent.

-Types of Summonses our Ocala FL Process Servers Serve
+Types of Summonses or Citations Process Servers in Ocala FL Serve

 The Ocala FL Summons and Complaint